 The animal surgeon had just finished opening up the chest cavity of a large German Shepard.
-The beloved pooch was intubated, completely unconscious, scrubbed clean and shaved for the surgery that hopefully would save his life.
-The surgeon had just put down the scalpel used to open him up when his vet nurse gasped in surprise.
+The beloved pooch was intubated and completely unconscious for the surgery that hopefully would save his life.
+H had just put down the scalpel used to open him up when his nurse gasped in surprise.
 The surgeon instinctively looked about trying to quickly pick out what was wrong.
-His nurse would not gasp at a surgery – she’d seen hundreds, but nothing seemed amiss.
-Vitals were strong, there had been no power glitches or earthquakes or even strange loud noises.
+She would not gasp at a surgery – she’d seen hundreds, but nothing seemed amiss.
+Vitals were strong, there had been no power glitches or strange loud noises.

 “What is it Gail?” the surgeon asked, “Is something wrong?”

 No longer startled, she smiled, looked to his left and pointed with her chin, “You have an audience.”
 The surgeon, confused, held his gloved hands up in true surgeon form and turned to see what she was talking about.

-“Well, hello!
-Gail did anyone tell you about the Wilson’s Golden Mantle? – Well, he’s here for a checkup.
-Completely tame so I was told, but when someone walked into the waiting room with a large dog, he got frightened and ran into a hole the large built-in couch and wouldn’t come out.
-I finally had to tell the family to leave him and he’ll likely come out today sometime and here he is.
-Okay, we’ve got a patient ready for us.
-Lets put on a good surgery for our friend here.”
+“Well, hello little fellow!
+Gail did anyone tell you about the Wilson’s Golden Mantle? – He’s here for a checkup and shot, completely tame, but when someone walked into the waiting room with a large dog, he got frightened and ran to hide in a hole in the couch and wouldn’t come out.
+We had to tell the family to leave him and he’ll likely come out today sometime and here he is.
+His name is, French Fry.
+Is that a great name or what?

 Back at home, I just knew my mantel was lost for good and fretted all night until the next morning when the vet called and told my mom how my mantle, curled up on the counter next to a box of tissues and watched the whole process.
 The dog came through fine BTW.
 My mantle even cooperated when the nurse pulled off her gloves and retrieved a small cage for him.